Reduce Near Misses and Injuries While Completing all OSHA 300 Logs and Summaries

 Easily Record and Manage Your Injury and Near Miss Data to Avoid OSHA Citations and Fines

 The Risk Management Center enables your workplace to satisfy reporting and posting requirements and avoid OSHA fines.
-The free OSHA 300 Log Tool is an important component of a comprehensive and accurate incident management program.
+The OSHA 300 feature within Incident Track is an important component of a comprehensive and accurate incident management program.
 Simply enter data into the incident report form and it is readily available for all compliance purposes.

-When necessary, you can print different reports as required by different standards and regulatory organizations: the OSHA 300 Log, OSHA 300A Summary, OSHA 301 Form, First Report of Injury (FROI), Total Case Incident Rate (TCIR), or Days Away, and Restricted and Transferred (DART) reports.
-Use OSHA 300 Reporting tool to:
+When necessary, you can generate different reports as required by different standards and regulatory organizations: the OSHA 300, OSHA 300A Summary, OSHA 301 Form, First Report of Injury (FROI), Total Case Incident Rate (TCIR), or Days Away, and Restricted and Transferred (DART) reports.
+Use OSHA 300 reporting tool to:

 - Easy-to-use incident report form